 GoodRX and WeRX are crowd-sourced databases.
 You may come across apps or websites offering prescription discount “memberships,” a marketing gimmick that many feel is a scam.
 Their promoters claim that they entitle the “member” to discounts of 10% to 80% on prescription drugs.
 The Better Business Bureau has found that most discount cards deliver much less than they promise.

-Here's an example: WebMDRx says they partner with major pharmacy chains to help find you the best prices.
+Here's an example: WebMDRx says they partner with major drugstore chains to help find you the best prices.
 You can use their website or mobile app to search for a drug and compare prices to find the best deal.
-After selecting a pharmacy to fill your prescription, you can print, text or email yourself a coupon.
-Bring the printed coupon (or show it on your phone) when visiting the pharmacy.
+After selecting a store to fill your prescription, you can print, text or email yourself a coupon.
+Bring the printed coupon (or show it on your phone) when visiting the drugstore.
 WebMDRx says their coupons are accepted at over 35,000 pharmacies nationwide, including CVS, Walgreens, Duane Reade, Rite Aid, Walmart, and Target.

-I used WebMDRx to check for local prices on Tramadol, and found the following: Walmart Pharmacy $11.15; CVS Pharmacy $21.96; Walgreens $16.75.
+I used WebMDRx to check local drugstore prices on Tramadol, and found the following: Walmart $11.15; CVS $21.96; Walgreens $16.75.
 That's a difference of about 50% from the lowest to the highest price.
-But still, those "negotiated prices" at the major pharmacy chains are significantly higher than the prices I found at local and independent pharmacies.
+But still, those "negotiated prices" at the major chains are significantly higher than the prices I found at local and independent pharmacies.
 Of course, these numbers will vary depending on the drug, and your location.
 But clearly, it pays to shop around.

 Remember: if you’re not the customer, you’re the product.
 Free discount cards are financed by pharmacies that pay for referrals, and for data about your prescription buying habits.
 Crowd-sourced apps like GoodRx or WebRX may not be perfect, but they’re probably more trustworthy.